-DSS must be supplied in advance of the semester with the necessary information (book name, author & edition ISBN number) in order to access Alternative format books for students.
+DSS should be supplied in advance of the semester with the necessary information (book name, author & edition ISBN number) in order to access Alternative format books for students.

-DSS maintains an account with Reading for the Blind and Dyslexic and when given sufficient time can also work with textbook publishers to secure permission to access E-texts.
+When given sufficient time will work with textbook publishers to secure permission to access E-texts.
 Students are advised to use priority registration in order to select classes early enough so that the student may contact their course departments regarding book lists in advance.
-In order to secure alternate format students must send their requests to DSS prior to the start of the semester.
+In order to secure alternate format students should send their requests to DSS prior to the start of the semester.